 In an appeal, the following process will apply.
-If the appeal

-- is not resolved on one level, proceed to the next level.Speak with Instructor. - Speak with the Instructor and the Program Coordinator or Department Head. - Speak with the Instructor, Program Coordinator or Department Head, and the President.
+If the appeal is not resolved on one level, proceed to the next level.

-- If the issue is not resolved at this point in the process, an official written appeal drafted by the student is to be submitted to the President within 14 business days of the occurrence.
-Copies must be provided to the Instructor, the Program Coordinator or Department Head, and the President - The student must ask to meet with the Appeal Board at a regular or special meeting to resolve the conflict.
+- O Speak with the Instructor. - Speak with the instructor and the Program Coordinator or Department Head. - Speak with the Instructor, Program Coordinator or Department Head, and the President - If the Issue is not resolved at this point in the process, an official written appeal drafted by the student is to be submitted to the President within 14 business days of the occurrence.
+Copies must be provided to the Instructor, the Program Coordinator or Department Head, and the President. - O The student must ask to meet with the Appeal Board at a regular or special meeting to resolve the conflict.
 The Appeal Board's decision is final and binding.
-An Elder will be in attendance at the appeal hearing. - All Appeal Board members must be in attendance at the hearing to have voting privileges. - The Appeal Board must provide a response to the student within three (3) working days.
+An Elder will attend the appeal hearing. - All Appeal Board members must attend the hearing to have voting privileges - O The Appeal Board must provide a response to the student within three (3) working days.